 Exports follow what you’re seeing in the interface.
 For example, you can set “Show cost” in a report, export PDF, and send it to payroll; or you can set “Show amount”, export PDF, and send it to clients.

-If you’re exporting Detailed report in CSV or Excel:
+If you’re exporting a report in CSV or Excel:

 - “Show amount” will give you “Billable amount” and “Billable rate” for each entry

 - “Show cost” will give you “Cost amount” and “Cost rate” for each entry